-Alley: A minor street intended to provide a secondary means of access to adjacent property parcels.
+Alley: A minor street intended to provide secondary access to property parcels.

 Local Street: A low volume street that functions mainly to provide direct access to property parcels.

 Collector Street: A street that carries traffic between local and arterial streets, which has some direct access to property parcels.